 Monitored parameters included optical density (OD), pH levels and salinity of the medium, with measurements taken daily throughout the cultivation process.
 The biomass density of the algae in each treatment was compared to select the optimal nutritional medium for cultivating Spirulina.

-Experiment 2: Investigation of Solvent Selection for Preparing the Optimal Nutritional Medium for Algae Cultivation from Experiment 1
+Experiment 2: Investigation of Solvent Selection for Preparing the Optimal Nutritional Medium for Algae Cultivation based on Experiment 1

 Investigation of two types of solvents for preparing the nutritional medium chosen in experiment 1, including RO water and natural mineral water from Phuoc My commune, Binh Dinh province.
 The treatments were performed under the same conditions as those in experiment 1.